Keyboard shortcuts

 • Non-2xx status → AcmeError::IncorrectResponse

-• Body too large → AcmeError::IncorrectResponse
+• Body exceeds 1 MiB → AcmeError::IncorrectResponse

 • Key auth mismatch → AcmeError::IncorrectResponse